Architecture & Developer Guide#

 FREE_LOOKUP_LOCKS

-Release read locks from a cancelled lookup.
+Release read locks from a cancelled lookup without doing a full RETRIEVE.

 END_SESSION